McGregor Boulevard: History

 McGregor Boulevard, originally known as Riverside Avenue, was used historically by cattlemen to run cattle from Fort Myers to Punta Rassa, which was a significant cattle shipping town at the time.
 McGregor Boulevard is named after former Standard Oil executive Ambrose McGregor who, along with his wife Tootie, lived next door to Thomas Edison's estate in Fort Myers.

 After McGregor's death in 1900, Tootie and her second husband Dr. Marshall Orlando Terry (another local figure who donated land for Terry Park Ballfield) sought to have the road paved.
 They offered financial assistance to the county on the condition that it would be named McGregor Boulevard.
 Tootie McGregor died before the paving began, and Dr. Terry saw the paving to completion.
 McGregor Boulevard was officially completed in 1915.
 In honor of Tootie, Dr. Terry had a fountain installed at the north end of McGregor Boulevard at Cleveland Avenue.
 The fountain was removed in the early 1960s to accommodate the construction of the Caloosahatchee Bridge and overpass over the intersection.
 The fountain was then relocated to Fort Myers Country Club, where it stands today.

-In 1923, McGregor Boulevard was designated part of State Road 25, which extended from Punta Rassa to Palm Beach.
-It was redesignated as State Road 867 during the 1945 Florida state Road renumbering, with the portion east of US 41 to Palm Beach becoming State Road 80.
+In 1931, McGregor Boulevard was added to the state highway system as was designated part of SR 25, which extended from Punta Rassa to Palm Beach.
+It was redesignated as SR 867 during the 1945 Florida state Road renumbering, with the portion east of US 41 to Palm Beach becoming SR 80.

+In the early 1980s, McGregor Boulevard south of SR 865 was relinquished to county control, becoming CR 867.
+By then, plans were underway for Summerlin Road (CR 869), which would be an alternative to McGregor Boulevard for reaching Punta Rassa.
+The construction of Summerlin Road also included widening McGregor Boulevard from Summerlin Road to the Sanibel Causeway, which was complete by 1983.
+Around the same time, McGregor Boulevard was also widened from Summerlin Road to SR 865.
+This widening project also included realignment of its intersection with SR 865 south 0.2 mile with the northernmost 0.2 miles of SR 865 becoming part of McGregor Boulevard (SR 867).
+McGregor Boulevard's original alignment would become Old McGregor Boulevard.

+The state widened McGregor Boulevard from College Parkway to Cypress Lake Drive (CR 876) to four lanes in the late 1980s, and from Cypress Lake Drive to SR 865 in the late 1990s.

+In the mid-2000s, SR 867 north of CR 884 was relinquished to the city of Fort Myers.

 Major intersections

 County Road 867A

 County Road 867A is the primary north–south arterial road for Cape Coral, Florida.
-Formerly State Road 867A, it essentially parallels SR 867 on the opposite side of the Caloosahatchee River.
+Formerly State Road 867A (SR 867A), it essentially parallels SR 867 on the opposite side of the Caloosahatchee River.